Title of the document: Be specific while giving the Title for the Document. Example

 Note: General Guidelines are only for Information.
 Make sure to delete this section before publishing the Document.

-Here is an existing FAQ document example for your reference:
+Here is an existing sample Troubleshooting example for your reference:

-Provide the relevant Document/Tool link for reference.
+Please provide the relevant Document/Tools link for reference.
 Say for example, if you have taken any Product Installation/Configuration Guide as reference for creating this document then you can provide the same link in this section.